Penelope — Tour

 Values

-Penelope has seven runtime value tags: int, bool, str, unit, closure, list, dict.
+Penelope has seven runtime value tags: int, bool, str, unit, list, dict, closure.
+Everything is one of these.

 42 // int